wbigert/portfolio/nexus/README.md

 **~~<https://nexus.wbigert.com>~~** (I turned off the backend hosting to save $$$ for now, so it's not functional at the moment)

+You can check out <https://studs.se> instead which is the same website with some modifications/additions made by next year's Studs members.

 Use the following credentials to login and try the Admin features of the website:
 - Email: **william-b@studs.se**
 - Password: **portfolio**